SalesConnection/Caction-Support/docs/Access_Submitted_Public_Form.md

 *Note: If you are unable to access the Public Form, please reach out to your admin for assistance.

-**If you are already have the access permission of public form, click the link below to jump to step 9.**<br>
+**If you dont' have the access permission of public form, click the link below to configure the ac.**<br>
 [View Submitted Public Form](#section1)<br>

 <br>